mpdf/mpdf.github.io/reference/html-control-tags/barcode.md

 <div class="barcodecell"><barcode code="54321068" type="I25" class="barcode" /></div>
 {% endhighlight %}

-<div class="alert alert-info" role="alert"><strong>Note:</strong> mPDF will generate a Checkdigit for most barcodes if required, which is added to the barcode.
+<div class="alert alert-info" role="alert">**Note:** mPDF will generate a Checkdigit for most barcodes if required, which is added to the barcode.
 If you need to know what the checkdigit is for a particular barcode, you could do the following:</div>

 {% highlight php %}
 Example - Generating a checkdigit